Lead and Copper Rule: What You Need to Know

 If 10% of water samples exceed the 15 part per billion action level after corrosion control and source water treatment requirements have been met, a municipality must replace 7% of lead service lines per year.
 Line replacements stop whenever new samples meet the lead action level for two consecutive monitoring periods.
 Monitoring periods can be anywhere from 6 months, 1 year, 6 years, or even up to 9 years is smaller communities.
 Once samples exceeding the action level are detected, the system has 12 months after the end of the monitoring period, to submit documents to the state that lay out an action plan.

 Our Take:We need to find ways to incentivize voluntary lead testing for homeowners and also incentivize lead testing at the municipal level.
 Right now municipalities would rather be unaware of a lead problem within a community because they know the reality of how expensive mitigation is going to cost.
 Of course they want to keep their residents safe but sometimes municipalities legitimately don’t have the funding to do so.
-In a regulatory sense, the Lead and Copper Rule is a mess.
+In a regulatory sense, the EPA's Lead and Copper Rule is a mess.
 There are so many exemptions and loopholes, and the regulated sampling techniques offer little to no accuracy to what’s in people’s tap water.
 On top of that, the regulatory process in this country can take decades.
 Here are some recommendations on how to reduce lead exposure from our Water Nerds:

 Allow your faucet to run for 2 minutes prior to drinking tap water.